pacifics/PassDao/README.md

 =

 ## Overview
-This DAO is open source and used to put together a transparent organization where governance and decision making system are immutably programmed in the Blockchain.
+Our DAO is open source and used for our project to put together a transparent organization where governance and decision making system are immutably programmed in the Blockchain.

+=

+## Note
+This Dao is for Ethereum Blockchain only and is not foreseen to run on "Ethereum Classic" Blockchain.

 =